yanes19/SU-27SK/README.md

 		in a real aircraft .
 * A large range of sounds for various simulation and avionics effects, including a russian voice for cockpit warning .
+* Weapon Systems(GSh-30 gun and missiles including 4 types of R-27 variants and R-73) and Emesary damage system .
 * A J-11A variant with Chinese labled cockpit by FGPRC team  .
 * Lot of other effects and avionics that I hope you'll like :)  .